bramdanneels/IntroOmicsPract/Practicals/03_GenomeAssembly.md

 By checking how much of the genes that should be in your assembly, you can have a rough idea of how complete your assembly is.

 We will run BUSCO on the SPAdes-isolate assembly, the ABySS-k75 assembly, and the ABySS-k31 assembly.
 The most important step to running BUSCO is figuring out what lineage to use.
+BUSCO doesn't always run nicely with other programs, thus we had to install it in a separate environment (called "BUSCO").
+So first activate the enviroment BUSCO (`mamba activate BUSCO`).
 To get an overview of which lineages are available, you can run the following commands:

 ```